Children’s centre volunteers offer one-to-one or group support with:

 - Controlling behaviours

 - Help children grow up to be self-disciplined

 - Helps children manage own feelings as well as understanding and responding to the emotions of others.

 - Strengthen parents and child

 - Gives parents appropriate behaviour management strategies by reducing harsh discipline and increasing positive behaviour

 - Gives tools for supporting challenging behaviour of children who are showing signs of or had a diagnosis of ASD or

 - Gives parents the opportunity for peer support

 This targeted intervention is for parents/carers and the children aged 18 months up to the age of 3.
-The focus of the programme is to promote stimulation and play for families who are concerned about their child’s development and families of 2 year olds that are not able to access funded childcare.
+The focus of the programme is to promote stimulation and play for families who are concerned about their child’s development and families of 2 year olds who are not able to access funded childcare.